 Noise

 Turbine technology is constantly improving so that turbines are more efficient than in the past with updated noise control technology systems.
 The control systems of all modern wind turbine models are capable of controlling the noise emissions from the turbines through management of factors such as rotational speed and blade pitch.
-It will therefore be possible to manage the noise emissions of the Development to ensure compliance with appropriate noise limits.
+It will therefore be possible to manage the noise emissions of the project to ensure compliance with appropriate noise limits.

 Archaeology and cultural heritage

-There are no nationally designated assets within the site, although there are Scheduled Monuments located close to the site boundary.
-The heritage walkover and site setting visit has been undertaken where our cultural heritage specialist augmented heritage data gathered from records and highlighted through the scoping responses, and determined whether previously unrecorded historic features are visible.
+A heritage walkover and site setting visit has been undertaken where our cultural heritage specialist augmented data gathered from records and highlighted through the scoping responses, and determined whether previously unrecorded historic features are visible.

 Access and transportation